Patseroni/Assignment-2_Startpage-Escape-Rooms/filterTest-protocol.md

 # Test Case A: Rating 1-5
 1. Browse to the page
+2. Click the button "Filter Challenges"
-2. Make sure no other filter is activated before testing
+3. Make sure no other filter is activated before testing
-2. Start by clicking on the first star on the left and the last star on the right
+4. Start by clicking on the first star on the left and the last star on the right

 Expected:
 * On the left side only the first star should be filled